theverp2000/verp/README.md

 3) easy to use (private server/cloud, web client/smart device),
 4) easy to extend (install/uninstall modules on runtime).

 Verp is inspired by Odoo/OpenErp.
-This is the first version, will be updated continuously.
-Bug fixes, specifications and detailed instructions will be updated in the near future.

 ** Installation instructions: